 Family friendly accommodation:

-Baby cots (free) and rollaway beds (extra charge) can be added to the Suites and Comfy rooms.
-Taking the whole farmhouse as a rental is a good option for large families as it sleeps up to 12, though note that all rooms are doubles (no twins).
+The Dairy Family Rooms are the best bet as they come with a super-kingsize bed for parents and bunk beds for kids.
+Baby cots (free) and rollaway beds (extra charge) can be added to some rooms.
+Booking the farmhouse is a good option for large families as it sleeps up to 12, though note that all rooms are doubles (no twins).

 Can be arranged on request.